codeTrackLift/bustracker/README.md

 > Run Button

 Click to fetch API data and create bus markers on the map.
-Once clicked, button is disabled and button text changes to 'Running'.
+Once clicked, button is disabled and button text changes to 'Live'.
 API data is refreshed every 15s.

 > Map Controls